Janapada Loka, Srirangapatna, and Melukote – Part 2

-It was scorching hot at the time we reached Srirangapatna, but that did not make us deviate from our plan.
+It was scorching hot at the time we reached Srirangapatna.
 Sri Ranganatha Swamy temple is believed to be first constructed in the year 984 AD and the temple is dedicated to Lord Vishnu (in the form of Ranganatha).
 It is one of the most popular pilgrimage centers for the devotees of Ranganatha.
 Luckily, when we visited, there was not much crowd and we could finish darshan in about half an hour.
-Watching the image of Lord Vishnu reclining on the coils of Adishesha from a very close distance is an absolute bliss.
-After darshan, we spent some time in temple taking photos and discussing about the ancient architecture.
+Watching the image of Lord Vishnu reclining on the coils of Adishesha from a very close distance is absolute bliss.
+After darshan, we spent some time in the temple taking photos and discussing the ancient architecture.

 Colonel Bailey’s Dungeon

 Very near to Sri Ranganatha Swamy Temple situated is Colonel Bailey’s Dungeon.
 This dungeon was constructed by Tipu Sultan and has imprisoned many British officers.
 This place is named after Colonel Bailey who was a British prisoner who died in this dungeon.
 Colonel Bailey’s Dungeon is below ground level and we have to climb down few steps to see the place.
 Place has stone slabs fixed at shoulder height on the walls.
 The prisoners were chained and tied to these slabs with waist level cold water.
 One more important thing you can notice here is the big cannon which is believed to have fallen through the roof while Tipu was fighting against the British.